-September 22-29 sees the world’s cycling elite spin into Harrogate for the UCI road world championships – the highlight of the road cycling calendar.
-Time trials, road racing, para cycling – the world’s finest racing cyclists will be taking on some of the toughest roads in Yorkshire.
+Between August and September is when we see the world’s cycling elite compete in the UCI Road World Championships – the highlight of the road cycling calendar.
+Time trials, road racing, para cycling – the world’s finest racing cyclists will be taking on some of the toughest roads.

 Spectacular as they are, you don’t have to be a lycra-glad god – or goddess – on a billion dollars of gleaming carbon fibre to get a massive health boost from cycling.
 If you’re looking for a great way to get a little fresh air and exercise, to shed a few pounds – and even to save a little cash on your commute – it may be time to join one of the fastest growing sports in the UK.